kateBea/Mikoto/README.md

 Mikoto Engine is still in its early stages, and additional features and optimizations will be added over time.
 Feedback is always welcome!

+---

+## License

+This project is licensed under the **Apache License 2.0**.

+You are free to use, modify, and distribute this software under the terms of the Apache License 2.0.
+A copy of the license is included in the repository.

+For the full license text, see the [LICENSE](LICENSE) file in the repository.